vlachoudis/bCNC/README.md

     - simple spur gear generator
     - spirograph generator
     - surface flatten
+    - play melody from MIDI file using stepper motor frequency
     - ...
 - G-Code editor and display
     - graphical display of the g-code, and workspace